 In addition to his rap career and acting careers, Diddy has been an extremely savvy entrepreneur He launched a successful clothing line called, Sean John in 1998.
 Today Sean John has annual revenues well north of $150 million.
 Like the rest of his life, the success of the clothing line was not without controversy.
 After discovering that the conditions in the Honduras-based factory where much of the clothing was produced were abusive and defied Honduran labor laws, he spearheaded an extensive investigation that resulted in factory conditions being drastically improved.
 Just a few months later, his clothes were stripped from Macy's shelves after it was discovered that a line of jackets was made with dog fur.
 He was made aware of the source of the fur and production was stopped.
 He now also owns the Enyce clothing line which was purchased from the Liz Claiborne company for $20 million.
 Diddy has an extremely lucrative arrangement with the makers of Ciroc Vodka which entitles him a large percentage of profits every year in addition to a huge payout if the company is ever sold for more than $1 billion.

 Though his career has definitely had its ups and downs, Diddy is now clearly on top.
 Thanks to a pro-active mother and a healthy dose of innate business acumen, he is now one of the most successful entrepreneurs in the United States.
 Combine his business success with his three Grammy Awards and two MTV Music Awards, and it's clear that he has definitely made an impact on pop culture.
 With a recently launched movie production company, and plans to open a business school, it's safe to say that Diddy is going to keep climbing for a long time.
-As of December 2013, Diddy is the richest rapper in the world with a personal net worth of $580 million.
-The only rapper who comes anywhere close is Jay-Z who trails Diddy by just $80 million.
-From a housing project to more than a half billion in the bank.
+As of December 2013, Diddy is the richest rapper in the world with a personal net worth of $700 million.
+The only rapper who comes anywhere close is Jay-Z who trails Diddy by $150 million.
+From a housing project to a net worth of $700 million.
 Sean Combs might just be the best example of the American dream our country has ever produced!